Lead Research Nurse

 Lynda leads a team of Rheumatology nurses including Clinical Nurse Specialists and the nursing workforce within the Rheumatology day case unit and outpatient setting.
 Her interests lie in RA Targeted Therapies with a passion for patient experience, a core component of the Assist RA programme.

-Katy is a 37 year old RA patient and affiliate member of our ASSIST RA steering committee.
+Katy is a RA patient and affiliate member of our ASSIST RA steering committee.
 She volunteers for NRAS and has had an active role in supporting fellow patients during the pandemic this year.
 Listen to her story in our first ‘Joint discussions in RA’ podcast: Discussions with a patient

 Clinical Nurse Manager

 With more than 27 years rheumatology experience, Barbara's role as a Clinical Nurse Manager and Advanced Nurse Practitioner allows her to support strategic planning of rheumatology from a nursing perspective to equip nurses with the necessary skills and confidence to work with the MDT to ensure that patients are always at the heart of the decision-making process.

 Senior Rheumatology nurse